hbuiOnline/hbuiOnline/README.md

 ### Hi there, I'm Han 👋
-### Teaching Assitant / Undergraduate student at University of Houston
+### Was Teaching Assitant at University of Houston currently looking for full-time opportunity

 - 🔭 I’m currently working on several full stack web applications solving business logic
 - 🌱 I’m currently learning any tech stack for web developer